Add Apple Loops in GarageBand for iPad

 Search by descriptor: Tap Descriptors, then choose one or more descriptors from the list.
 Descriptors are listed in contrasting pairs.

 The results list shows loops that match your search criteria.

-You can narrow search results by using instruments, genres and descriptors together.
+You can narrow search results by using instruments, genres, and descriptors together.
 The results show only those loops that match all the selected keywords.

-Specify and access your favourite loops
+Specify and access your favorite loops

 Search for loops by name